ariejan/postcodeapi/README.md

 This is a small Ruby wrapper around the postcodeapi.nu API, which allows you to resolve Dutch postcodes to street and city names.

+**postcodeapi-2.x is only compatible with PostcodeAPI v2.
+PostcodeAPI v1 is deprecated and will be taken offline on 2016-03-01.**

 ## Installation

 Add this line to your application's Gemfile: